 Puppy owners become quickly aware of the fact that puppies chew on things.
-Most puppies do not discriminate on their choice of what to chew on.
-They are equal opportunity chewers.
-Furniture, shoes, electrical cords and clothing can all bear tiny teeth marks, holes and be literally destroyed by a chewing puppy.
+Most pups do not discriminate on what they choose to chew on—they are equal opportunity chewers.
+Furniture, shoes, electrical cords, and clothing can all bear tiny teeth marks and holes and can be literally destroyed by puppy teeth.

 Chewing is something that a puppy needs to do.
 Scolding them for the action of chewing is not an effective method to protect your belongings.
-Having toys readily available to them to chew on will save the items in your home, and your sanity.
-By simply replacing an item that your puppy is chewing on with a safe, chewable toy will teach the puppy which items are acceptable for them to chew on.
+Having toys readily available for them to chew on will save the items in your home and your sanity.
+Simply replacing an item that your puppy is chewing on with a safe, chewable toy will teach the puppy which items are acceptable for them to chew on.

-Dogs have a built in desire to please their human companion so the puppy will learn quickly what is acceptable chewing behavior.
-When you catch puppy chewing on a table leg, give him a firm no then place the chew toy in front of him to show him that he needs to chew on the toy instead of the table.
+Dogs have a built-in desire to please their human companion, so the puppy will learn quickly what is acceptable chewing behavior.
+When you catch your puppy chewing on a table leg, give him a firm no, then place the chew toy in front of him to show him that he needs to chew on the toy instead of the table.
 Before you know it, your belongings will be safer and your puppy will be happier.

 Why Do Puppies Chew?

-Another option for teething and chewing puppies are soft toys that are made out of heavy duty fabrics.
+Another option for teething and chewing puppies is soft toys that are made out of heavy-duty fabrics.
 These toys are NOT for breeds with stronger jaws because those puppies will be able to destroy them quickly.
-Most of these softer fabric toys have a poly fiber stuffing that can block the digestive track if the puppy swallows it.
+Most of these softer fabric toys have poly-fiber stuffing that can block the digestive tract if the puppy swallows it.

 Treats for Chewing Puppies

 A good occasional option for teething puppies is the edible treat.
-These are treats that can be given to the puppy when puppy does something good, like going to the bathroom outside.
-Choosing treats along this line helps puppy with their chewing urge in addition to rewarding him for doing something good.
+These are treats that can be given to the puppy when the puppy does something good, like going to the bathroom outside.
+Choosing treats along this line helps puppies with their chewing urge in addition to rewarding them for doing something good.

 It can be difficult to find the right chew toy for your puppy if your puppy is a member of a breed that has stronger jaws and heavy chewing tendencies.
 You never want to give your puppy a chew toy that he can easily take chunks out of!
 If your puppy swallows those chunks it can cause problems with digestive blockages that can be dangerous to the health of the puppy.